Journal Proper or General Journal

 Journal Proper is mainly used for original records of a transaction which due to their importance or rareness of occurrence do not find a place in any of the subsidiary books of accounting.
 It is also known as a Miscellaneous Journal and it looks much like any other journal.

 Types of entries that are entered in the journal proper:

 - Transfer Entries

 - Miscellaneous Entries

-As the name suggests, opening entries are recorded in the beginning of a financial period.
-The balances mentioned in the balance sheet of the previous year are brought forward by recording the liabilities, capital and assets from the previous year.
+As the name suggests, opening entries are recorded at the beginning of a financial period.
+The balances mentioned in the balance sheet of the previous year are brought forward by recording the liabilities, capital, and assets from the previous year.

 The rule to be applied to make an opening entry is

 Sample Format of an Opening Entry in a Journal Proper

 All amounts mentioned in the sample format are the closing balances of the previous year balance sheet.